FairwindsOps/terraform-vpc/README.md

 | public      | public_route_table_tags  |
 | private     | private_route_table_tags |

+The internet gateway can be tagged with the variable `internet_gateway_tags`

 ## Testing

 This repo contains a few `.tfvars.example` files in the root illustrating different module usage configuration patterns.
 Each `.tfvars.example` file has a corresponding tfplan output file under `test/fixtures` representing the expected output.
 The project Makefile includes targets for installing a specific version of Terraform and comparing results of a `terraform plan` against expected output files.